robinhood/faust/README.rst

 Tables are stored locally on each machine using a superfast embedded database written in C++, called `RocksDB`_.

+Tables can also store aggregate counts that are optionally "windowed" so you can keep track of "number of clicks from the last day," or
+"number of clicks in the last hour." for example.
+Like Kafka Streams, we support tumbling, hopping and sliding windows of time, and old windows can be expired to stop data from filling up.

 For reliability we use a Kafka topic as "write-ahead-log".
 Whenever a key is changed we publish to the changelog.
 Standby nodes consume from this changelog to keep an exact replica